 The most common trigger for flash floods in Colorado is intense, slow-moving thunderstorms.
 During the summer months, the "North American Monsoon" draws deep tropical moisture from the Gulf of Mexico and the Gulf of California into the Four Corners region.
 When this moist, unstable air is forced to rise over the high mountain peaks—a process known as orographic lift—it fuels powerful thunderstorms.
 These storms can stall or "train" over a single watershed, dumping several inches of rain per hour onto soil that was dry only minutes before.

-The sheer intensity of these downpours overwhelms the ground's natural absorption capacity, forcing water to sheet across the surface directly into streams and arroyos.
-A watershed that has been parched for weeks can become a raging river in a matter of minutes.
-This rapid concentration of runoff is the very definition of a flash flood, and it is most dangerous in the confined canyons west of the Continental Divide.
+The sheer intensity of these downpours quickly overwhelms the ground's natural absorption capacity, forcing water to sheet across the surface directly into streams and arroyos.
+Watersheds that have been parched for weeks can become raging rivers in a matter of minutes.
+This rapid concentration of runoff defines a flash flood and is especially dangerous in the confined canyons west of the Continental Divide where the terrain funnels water into narrow channels.

 Rapid Snowmelt and Rain-on-Snow Events

-While monsoonal rains are common in summer, the spring season presents a different kind of flood threat: rain-on-snow events.
-The Colorado Rockies are home to a substantial snowpack, which typically melts slowly over weeks.
-However, when a warm, powerful Pacific storm rolls through the region, it can bring heavy rain that falls directly onto this existing snowpack.
+While monsoonal rains dominate summer flood risks, spring introduces a different threat: rain-on-snow events.
+The Colorado Rockies accumulate significant snowpack during winter, which typically melts gradually over several weeks.
+However, when a warm, moisture-laden Pacific storm moves into the region, it can bring heavy rain that falls directly onto the snowpack.

 The Geography of Danger: Terrain and Burn Scars